China's economy stumbles on power crunch, property woes - Up News Info

 A Reuters poll of analysts had expected GDP to rise 5.2% in the third quarter.

-The weak numbers sent most Asian stock markets lower amid broader investor concerns about the global economic recovery.
+The weak numbers sent the yuan and most Asian stock markets lower amid broader investor concerns about the world economic recovery.

-Global worries about a possible spillover of credit risk from China’s property sector into the broader economy have also intensified as major developer China Evergrande Group wrestles with more than $300 billion of debt.

-Chinese leaders, fearful that a persistent property bubble could undermine the country’s long-term ascent, are likely to maintain tough curbs on the sector even as the economy slows, but could soften some tactics as needed, policy sources and analysts said.
+In Europe, China-exposed luxury stocks including LVMH , Kering and Hermes fell about 3% each, also hurt by Xi’s call for the expansion of a consumption tax.

 Advertisement